TinyTapeout/tinytapeout_www/content/_index.en.md

 # Submit your design

-* 160 x 100 um tile + ASIC + demonstration board: $150 + shipping with earlybird Efabless discount, $300 without.
+* 160 x 100 um tile + ASIC + demonstration board: The standard price is $300 plus shipping.
+  However, Efabless is sponsoring a special early bird offer of **$150** (plus shipping), limited to one order per person.
 * Each extra tile: $50
 * By making an order, you agree to our [terms of service](terms).
 * Closing date is 19th of April